 Anyone I know who has been diagnosed with cancer was looking forward to the day of being acknowledged as a survivor rather than labeled as a patient.

 To that notion I lend this – we are survivors from the time the words “you have cancer” leave the doctor’s lips.
-From stage 0 to metastatic, I think we are all survivors.
+From breast cancer stage 0 to metastatic, I think we are all survivors.

 I find it unfair that the world only recognizes us as survivors upon completion of a treatment plan